rule

 Text 17

-Of all the mangoes broken open flows in large quantities the reddish juice that is very sweet and fragrant being mixed as it is with other aromas; it flows down east from the top of Mandara mountain in a river named Arunodā.
+From the broken mangoes the reddish juice streams in large quantities that is very sweet and fragrant, being mixed with other aromas.
+It flows down from the top of Mandara mountain in the east of Ilāvrita-varsha in a river called the Arunodā.

 Text 18

-Of Bhavānī [the wife of S'iva], her maid servants and the chaste wives of the Yakshas [S'iva's followers] using this water, does the wind in contact with their limbs become fragrant for ten yojanas around.
+The wind in contact with the limbs of Bhavānī [the wife of S'iva], her maid servants and the chaste wives of the Yakshas [S'iva's followers] using this water, fragrant therefrom, can be smelled for ten yojanas around.

 Text 19

+Similarly the juice of the elephant sized rose apple fruits,which with their tiny seeds are broken to pieces because of falling to the ground at ten-thousand yojanas from the top of Merumandara, flows down in a river named the Jambū-nadī through the entire southern region of Ilāvrita.

 Similarly do the rose apple fruits that with their tiny seeds are broken to pieces of falling to the ground from a height of a ten-thousand yojanas from the top of Merumandara, flow down with their juice in a river named the Jambū-nadī through the whole southern region of Ilāvrita itself.

-Similarly do the rose apple fruits that with their tiny seeds are broken to pieces of falling to the ground from a height of a [galactic] ten-thousand yojanas from the top of Merumandara, flow down with their juice in a river named the Jambū-nadī through the whole southern region of Ilāvrita itself.
 (Vedabase)

 Text 20-21

+The mud of both the banks that is completely saturated with that juice, delivers, having dried under the influence of the air and the sun, continually [a kind of gold named] Jāmbū-nada.
+It is used by the denizens of heaven and provides the ever youthful wives of the demigods with all kinds of ornaments in the form of belts, diadems, bangles and so on.

 The mud of both the banks entirely soaked with that juice does, dried under the influence of air and sun, continually deliver a kind of gold named Jāmbū-nada, which used by the denizens of heaven indeed provides the demigods, together with their ever youthful wives, the possession of all kinds of ornaments in the form of belts, helmets, bangles and so on.

-The mud of both the banks entirely soaked with that juice does, dried under the influence of air and sun, continually deliver a kind of gold named Jāmbū-nada, that used by the denizens of heaven indeed gives the demigods with their ever youthful wives all kinds of ornaments in their possession in the form of belts, helmets, bangles and so on.
 (Vedabase)

 Text 22

+But from the big kadamba standing on the slope of the mountain Supārs'va five streams of honey flow from its hollows tens of feet wide [five vyāmas of about five to six feet each] that from the top of that mountain flow down and penetrate the entire western region of Ilāvrita with their fragrance.

 But from the mahākadamba standing on the side of the Supārs'va mountain flow from its hollows five streams of honey tens of feet wide [five vyāmas of about five to six feet each] that from the top of that mountain flow down to saturate the whole of the western side of Ilāvrita with their fragrance.

-But from the Mahākadamba standing on the side of the Supārs'va mountain flow from its hollows five streams of honey tens of feet wide [five vyamas of about five to six feet each] that from the top of that mountain flow down to saturate the whole of the western side of Ilāvrita with their fragrance.
 (Vedabase)

 Text 23

-That stream indeed does, by the breath of the mouths of those who drank therefrom, perfume the air sweet for a hundred [transcendental] yojanas wide.
+That stream indeed does, by the breath of the mouths of those who drank therefrom, perfume the air sweet for a hundred yojanas wide.
 (Vedabase)

 Text 24

+So too from the top of Kumuda mountain, on which the banyan tree grows that with its thick stems is called S'atavals'a ['a hundred trunks'], big rivers flow in the northern direction of Ilāvrita.
+They bring happiness in fulfilling all desires by carrying in their wake an abundance of milk, yogurt, honey, clarified butter, molasses, food grains and so on, as also a certain wealth of clothing, bedding, sitting places, ornaments and more of such goods.

 Similarly do from the top of Kumuda mountain, on which the banyan tree grows that with its thick stems is named S'atavals'a ['a hundred trunks'], flow big rivers to the northern side of Ilāvrita, giving happiness in fulfilling all desires carrying in its wake an abundance of milk, yogurt, honey, clarified butter, molasses, food grains and so on, as well as a sure wealth of clothing, bedding, sitting places, ornaments and more of that all.

-Similarly do from the top of Kumuda mountain, on which the Banyan tree grew that with its thick stems is named S'atavals'a ['a hundred trunks'], flow big rivers to the northern side of Ilāvrita, giving happiness in fulfilling all desires carrying in its wake an abundance of milk, yogurt, honey, clarified butter, molasses, food grains and so on, as well as a sure wealth of clothing, bedding, sitting places, ornaments and more of that all.
 (Vedabase)

 Text 25

-Of these benefits do the inhabitants, in the full use of them, for sure never ever get wrinkles, gray hair, fatigue, bad smelling perspiration, old of age, diseased, premature death, cold or heat, a waning luster or whatever variety of troubles and sufferings; for as long as they live they are of an unlimited happiness only.
+The citizens enjoying these benefits, never ever suffer wrinkles, gray hair, fatigue, bad smelling perspiration, old age, disease, premature death, cold or heat, a waning luster or whatever variety of troubles and miseries.
+For their entire life they enjoy nothing but an unlimited happiness.

 Text 26